Lodestar

 Cities by tier

-• Bari, Lecce, Palermo, Catania: −25–35 %.
-Rent a third of Milan, but the labour market is meaningfully thinner and infrastructure inconsistent.
+• Bari, Lecce, Palermo, Catania: the cheapest tier, rent a fraction of Milan's, but the labour market is meaningfully thinner and infrastructure inconsistent.

 The southern paradox: cheap to live is not the same as cheap to set up.
 A car becomes nearly mandatory outside the centres, and southern auto insurance, servicing and fuel eat back most of the savings.